 RO water purifiers waste a considerable amount of water than any other water purifier, they waste approx 3 liters of water to purify 1 liter of water.

-Another thing I’d like to mention is the two types of water that is available in most parts of India.
+Another thing I’d like to mention is the two types of water that are available in most parts of India.

-Hard water contains high concentrations of minerals especially like calcium, magnesium, and sometimes iron.
+Hard water contains high concentrations of minerals, especially calcium, magnesium, and sometimes iron.
 Consumption of hard water can lead to certain diseases.

 Now time to sum it up!
 You have come all the down.
 Read the checklist for buying a water purifier for home written below.